Select Page

 Why Research?

-The Department of Chemistry offers three different courses for students interested in performing independent research projects involving chemistry or forensic science.
+The Department of Chemistry and Forensic Science offers three different courses for students interested in performing independent research projects involving chemistry or forensic science.
 These courses only exist when a student completes the necessary steps (see Getting Started).

 CHE 200: Volunteering in Chemistry (0)